 Thoughtful attention to neighborhood context and the greater urban fabric informed Stratus’s design language and its composition of sleek modern geometry skinned with a modern, sculpted curtain wall.
 Each elevation responds to adjacent structures, with crisp details and refined materials that are airy and light.

 Stratus is the second project Weber Thompson has designed for Boston-based GID in the Denny Triangle neighborhood.
 Across the street to the south, the first tower Cirrus, completed in 2015, provides one of the park’s other boundaries.
 The two towers are salt and pepper design opposites: while Cirrus is dark and monolithic, Stratus is light, transparent, and highly articulated.
 The two towers also help to bookend the new park, designed by Site Workshop.

 The airy, lustrous tower reflects the beauty of the surrounding SLU neighborhood while catching shimmering light off Lake Union and silhouettes of the Olympics and Cascades.
 A sweeping curve in the tower cues off nearby buildings, and the geometry recognizes and responds to the street grid shift.

 Stratus is situated at the confluence of two Green Streets, next to what has become one of Seattle’s newest and most coveted urban parks.
-This location became the project’s most significant design driver and differentiator, and it resulted our of our initiative to forge a partnership with the Seattle Parks Department, working through preliminary design to ensure that Stratus’s outdoor space would seamlessly flow into the park.
+This location became the project’s most significant design driver and differentiator, and it resulted out of the design team’s initiative to forge a partnership with the Seattle Parks Department, working through preliminary design to ensure that Stratus’s outdoor space would seamlessly flow into the park.